captainspaceman/tc/docs/README.md

 TrueCar user experience copy should focus on the benefit to the user.
 Excessive use of first person pronouns "I" or "We" diminishes this emphasis.
 TrueCar is seldom "doing" something for the user.
 The user is discovering things for themselves.

-        _There are three Dealers with eight offers ready for your review._
+        There are three Dealers with eight offers ready for your review.

-        _We have found three Dealers with eight offers ready for your review._
+        We have found three Dealers with eight offers ready for your review.

 # **Brand & Marketing**

-"We exist to be _the most transparent brand in automotive_, to serve as a catalyst that dramatically improves the way people discover, buy and sell cars."
+"We exist to be the most transparent brand in automotive, to serve as a catalyst that dramatically improves the way people discover, buy and sell cars."

 Transparency: to all of us here, it's more than just a word—it's our north star.
 Which is why everything we communicate should always tether back to this core value.
 Copy that's too clever or "addy" isn't really us.
 That doesn't mean it can't be loose or fun.
 On the contrary, it can be whatever the job calls for.
 Just remember, our brand is about breaking through the noise that's so often associated with car buying—all the more reason to be friendly, familiar, and honest.